Bingzw/bingzw.github.io/content/posts/2024-07-05-rf-learning_part_1.md

 Compared with Monte Carlo, it's possible to updating the value function in an online fashion, meaning that update happens after every step of interaction.
 It's more efficient than updating after completing an episode.
 This also indicates that TD learning can be applied to any piece of episode, which is more flexible.
 The estimation variance is lower but bias can be higher due to bootstrapping
 (updates based on estimated value of next state)

+Below compares the computation graph among MC, TD and DP.
+In MC, only the states on the episode trajectory are updated.
+On the other hand, DP computes all the related next states when updating.
+TD compromise both MC and DP, it sampled only one or finite steps for updating.

 <p align="center">
 <img src="/rf/rf_dp_mc_td.png" width="900" height="600"><br>